AlanFreed/VolterraIntegralEquations.jl/README.md

 The weights of quadrature for this, a solver for Volterra integral equationss of the second kind, can be created with a call to the following function
 ```
-function normalizedQuadratureWeights(systemOfUnits::String,
+function normalizedQuadratureWeights(system_of_units::String,
                                      N::Integer,
-                                     dTime::PhysicalScalar,
+                                     dtime::PhysicalScalar,
                                      kernel::Function,
                                      parameters::Tuple)::ArrayOfPhysicalScalars
 ```
 where the `kernel` is any of the eight memory functions addressed above, or one of your own design.
-The supplied `kernel` function is called internally, whose arguments include `systemOfUnits` and `parameters,` with its argument for `time` being an integer multiple of step size `dTime,` which is the time-step size used by the solver, up to a time of `N dTime,` where `N` is the number of solution steps to be taken.
+The supplied `kernel` function is called internally, whose arguments include `system_of_units` and `parameters,` with its argument for `time` being an integer multiple of step size `dtime,` which is the time-step size used by the solver, up to a time of `N dtime,` where `N` is the number of solution steps to be taken.
 The returned quadrature weights are contained within an instance of type `PhysicalFields.ArrayOfPhysicalScalars` whose length is `N.`

 The returned quadrature weights are of type `PhysicalFields.ArrayOfPhysicalScalars,` and as such, they can be stored to a JSON file for a later retrieval.
 In fact, a call to `normalizedQuadratureWeights` will first check to see if they exist in a file, and if so they will be read in and returned; otherwise, they are computed and written to file before this function returns them.